 The Other Side of the Great Legume Debate

-Legumes are one of the most controversial topics in nutrition today, but what exactly are they?
-Simply put, the legume family consists of plants that produce a pod with seeds, and the legume (aka “bean”) is the actual seed.
+The Legume family consists of plants that produce a pod with seeds, and the legume (aka “bean”) is the actual seed.
 Some of the more common edible legumes include peas, chickpeas, beans (black, lima, kidney etc), lentils, soybeans and peanuts.
 These tiny foods are often touted as nutritional powerhouses packed with vitamins, protein, and fiber; however, they may be a lot more harmful to your health than you’ve been led to believe.
 We aren’t here to take a hard side one way or another, but here are a few reasons why you may want to reconsider the role that legumes play in your diet:

 - Legumes contain phytates or phytic acid.
 Phytates bind to the minerals in your food, preventing you from absorbing them.
 They also decrease the function of certain digestive enzymes such as pepsin and amylase.
 While they aren’t a major concern in small amounts, if you’re planning on making them a primary source of calories or using them as replacements for animal fat and protein (as many cultures do), you’re actually putting yourself at risk for severe nutritional deficiencies.
 For instance, nuts contain phytic acid as well, but unlike legumes, they are generally consumed in moderation as small snacks, not as the base of most meals.